OKLAHOMA CITY — Oklahoma public schools must sign a letter agreeing to ban Diversity, Equity, and Inclusion (DEI) initiatives or lose federal funding.

 2 News asked Walters what specific programs or classroom material might violate this federal mandate.

-He mentioned an instance where students did a "white privilege walk" where white students were tasked with identifying their privilege.
-He also mentioned Critical Race Theory, which he says has been eliminated already.
+He mentioned an instance where students did a "white privilege walk," where white students were tasked with identifying their privilege.
+He also mentioned Critical Race Theory, which he said is already eliminated.

 WATCH our full interview with Walters: